Updated September 2025--Have you considered spending 24 hours in Belfast?

 Exploring Belfast’s Rich Architecture

-Belfast in 24 hours is the perfect place to view some interesting architecture.
+Belfast is the perfect place to view some interesting architecture.
 Most of it is in the Victorian style, but there are some exceptions.

 One of them is Belfast City Hall, which was built in the Baroque Revival style.